LeeDoor/game_webserver/docs/http_api.md

       + [API resign](#api%20resign)

-# http request API
+# Http request API
-## static files
+## Static files
-to request static file from server, set relative path to root folder in request target like this:
+To request static file from server, set relative path to root folder in request target like this:
 ```
 127.0.0.1/folder1/index.html
 ```
-this url will return index.html file in folder1. to get main index.html file it is not required to write file name. these two lines of request will get same response:
+This url will return index.
+Html file in folder 1.
+To get main index.
+Html file it is not required to write file name.
+These two lines of request will get same response:
 ```
 127.0.0.1/index.html
 127.0.0.1/